I Will Follow Him

-"I Will Follow Him" is a popular song that was first recorded in 1961 by Franck Pourcel, as an instrumental titled "Chariot".
-The song achieved its widest success when it was recorded by American singer Little Peggy March with English lyrics in 1963.
+"I Will Follow Him" is a popular song that was first recorded in 1961 by Franck Pourcel, as an instrumental entitled "Chariot".
+The song achieved its widest success when it was recorded by American singer Little Peggy March with English lyrics on January 7, 1963.
 The music was written by Franck Pourcel (using the pseudonym J.W.
 Stole) and Paul Mauriat (using the pseudonym Del Roma).
 It was adapted by Arthur Altman.
 The completely new English lyrics were written by Norman Gimbel.

 Instrumental versions

 The song was first recorded by Franck Pourcel as an instrumental, and was released in 1961 on the European LP Amour, Danse, Et Violons.
 No.17 and on an EP on the La Voix de son Maître label.
 Pourcel co-wrote the song with his friend and fellow French bandleader Paul Mauriat.
 Mauriat later recorded an instrumental version, which he released on his album Paul Mauriat Plays the Hits of 1976.

-In 1963, Percy Faith released an instrumental version, re-titled "I Will Follow You", as the lead song on side 1 of his album titled Themes for Young Lovers.
+In 1963, Percy Faith released an instrumental version, re-titled "I Will Follow You", as the lead song on side 1 of his album entitled Themes for Young Lovers.
 The album spent 28 weeks on Billboard's chart of Top LPs, reaching No. 32, and earned Percy Faith a gold record.

 Petula Clark versions

-In 1962, Petula Clark released a French-language version of the song, titled "Chariot" (lyrics by Jacques Plante), which reached No. 1 in Wallonia, No. 2 in France, and No. 8 in Flanders, and earned Clark a gold record.
-Her English version (the first recording to be titled "I Will Follow Him") reached No. 4 in Denmark, where it was released by Vogue, but failed to chart in the UK and the US, where it was released by Pye and Laurie respectively.
+In 1962, Petula Clark released a French-language version of the song, entitled "Chariot" (lyrics by Jacques Plante), which reached No. 1 in Wallonia, No. 2 in France, and No. 8 in Flanders, and earned Clark a gold record.
+Her English version (the first recording to be entitled "I Will Follow Him") reached No. 4 in Denmark, where it was released by Vogue, but failed to chart in the UK and the US, where it was released by Pye and Laurie respectively.
 Clark also recorded Italian and German versions of the song, with her Italian version, "Sul mio carro", reaching No. 4 in Italy, and her German version, "Cheerio", reaching No. 6 in West Germany.